Paul Palmieri (entrepreneur)

 Paul Palmieri (born August 25, 1970) is an American entrepreneur and business leader in the mobile telecommunications and digital advertising industries.
 He was the chairman and chief executive officer of Millennial Media (NYSE:MM), a company he co-founded in 2006 with Chris Brandenburg, until his resignation in January 2014.
 He is currently a Venture Advisor with New Enterprise Associates.

-Early life
+Early life and education

-Paul was born in New Britain, Connecticut, and grew up in the Oakhurst section of Ocean Township, Monmouth County, New Jersey.
-He attended Red Bank Catholic High School and then went to Mount St. Mary's University where he graduated with a B.A. in political science.
+Palmieri was born in New Britain, Connecticut.
+He grew up in the Oakhurst section of Ocean Township, Monmouth County, New Jersey, and attended Red Bank Catholic High School, where he performed in school plays.
+He then went to Mount St. Mary's University where he graduated with a B.A. in political science.

 Career

-Following his graduation, Palmieri spent fifteen years working as a business development and telecom executive at companies including Sprint and Verizon Wireless.
-At Verizon, Paul ran data efforts and helped grow data revenue from $35MM a year into a multiple billion dollar business.
-Paul devoted much of his time to helping establish the foundations of the mobile content ecosystem and the app economy.
+Following his graduation, Palmieri spent 15 years working as a business development and telecom executive at companies including Sprint and Verizon Wireless.
+At Verizon, Palmieri ran data efforts and helped grow data revenue from $35MM a year into a multiple billion dollar business.
+Palmieri devoted much of his time to helping establish the foundations of the mobile content ecosystem and the app economy.

-Paul co-founded Millennial Media in May 2006, and in his position as President and CEO, led the company as it grew into the leading independent mobile advertising platform.
+Palmieri co-founded Millennial Media in May 2006, and in his position as president and CEO, led the company's growth into an independent mobile advertising platform.